vst121/Spectra/README.md

 **Spectra** is a web app for working with image processing models.
-In this proejct, I try use different ready models in this C# project.
+In this proejct, I try use different ready models and show the results in a simple Blazor app.

 **ONNX Models**: